 Does the amount of income one receives make a difference?

 Another interesting thing to note is that those who make higher salaries, seem to have a lower divorce rate.
 This shows how finances can play a role in divorce.
 Those with lower incomes, such as bartenders, for example, have a higher divorce rate.
 Whereas, a profession that makes good money, such as actuaries, have lower divorce rates.

 Software developers also have good incomes.
-According to PayScale, software developers make $85,000 on average.
+PayScale, software developers make $85,000 on average.

 Education also plays a role…

 Another interesting factor as to why software developers have a lower divorce rate is because of their education.
 Studies have shown that those with a good college education are also less likely to get divorced.
 This could also be related to money, as professions that require higher education often pay more too.
 Financial strains are one of the top reasons why couples tend to get divorced.